BUG1989/tengine-docs-en/introduction/support_hardware.md

 ## 端侧 GPU

-通过 ACL 已验证 ARM Mali-GPU 以下系列：
+The following ARM Mali-GPU series have been verified by ACL :

 - T860
 - G31
 - G52

-通过 CUDA/TensorRT 已验证 NVIDIA 以下系列：
+The following NVIDIA series have been verified by CUDA/TensorRT：

 - Jetson NANO
 - Jetson TX1